-You might have seen various recommendations on getting at least 20 minutes of daily exercise.
+You might have seen various recommendations for getting at least 20 minutes of daily exercise.
 I’ve even seen it stated as being the optimal amount.
 So I followed it for years!

 Recently, I learned through various sources I deem as very reliable (Greger, Crowley, and others), that 20 minutes is not nearly enough.
 And that this so-called “official” recommendation of 20 minutes was based on what government officials thought the general population might actually do and not what was best.
 The rationale was that if higher the public would likely not do any.
 That may be true, but who wants mediocre health?
 Not me.